ryjm/habitrpg.el/README.md

 habitrpg.el
 ===============

-Quick hack to integrate org-mode and habitrpg.
+Integrate org-mode and habitrpg.
 Very much a work in progress.
 Adds a task to habitrpg.com after a TODO state change in org-mode or by calling the function `habitrpg-add`.

 Tag (in org-mode) your habits and dailys with `hrpghabit`, `hrpgdaily`, and `hrpgreward` to get them in the corresponding categories.